Skip to main content

 Some live by a rule of never engaging in business ventures with family or friends — and it’s the same when it comes to buying property.
 Everyone has their own opinion on what’s best for the property, and this can create conflicts between buying party members and can eventually grow into negative or frayed relationships with family or friends.

 Collective ownership can also result in unwanted pressure to maintain relationships, especially under unhealthy or even abusive circumstances.
-Owners can feel compelled to stay in a conflict-laded relationship for the sake of their own stake in the property.
+Owners can feel compelled to stay in a conflict-laden relationship for the sake of their own stake in the property.

 Conflict between owners is one possible reason why they may choose to sell the property, but it can also arise as a result of a need for more flexible finances.
 Since all owners have a stake in the property, they must all agree to sell.
 If they cannot reach a resolution, the matter must be taken to court.